algolia/algoliasearch-netlify/docs/FAQ.md

 ## I am an Algolia paying customer, can I use my own Application?

-Yes, but it currently require a manual intervention.
+Yes, but it currently requires a manual intervention.
 Please [contact us](mailto:support@algolia.com) to operate the change.